JuliaCI/BenchmarkTools.jl/doc/reference.md

 ##### `save(filename, args...)`

 Not exported.
-This function is a thin wrapper around a call to `JLD.save(filename, args...)` that maintains compatibility between BenchmarkTools versions.
+This function calls `JSON.print` with custom serialization to write benchmarking data in a custom JSON format.

 ##### `load(filename, args...)`

 Not exported.
-This function is a thin wrapper around a call to `JLD.load(filename, args...)` that maintains compatibility between BenchmarkTools versions.
+This function calls `JSON.parse` with custom deserialization to read back benchmarking data written from `save`.

 ##### `loadparams!(x::Parameters, y::Parameters, fields...)`
 ##### `loadparams!(x::Benchmark, y::Parameters, fields...)`